Folds up for portability

 As the name suggests, this is the third generation in the Osmo Mobile line.
 It’s very clear that DJI has learned what its customers want from the past two models and tried to incorporate as many of those preferences as it could into this new device.

 Overall, the DJI Osmo Mobile 3 may be one of the best consumer-grade smartphone gimbals you can buy — if not the best.
-However, there are still some aspects of the device that could be improved, as well as an existing product that might be an even better choice for most users.
+However, there are still some aspects of the device that could be improved, as well as an existing product that might be an even better choice for some users.

 Check out our DJI Osmo Mobile 3 review below for all the details!